rmm2020/familytree/README.md

 ![familydata2](/ExampleImages/ExampleData2.PNG)

 ### Code outline
-* Read Family Data
-  Read family database from excel file into pandas database.
+* Read family database from excel file into pandas database.
-* Person Class
-  Person Class created that will store person information (e.g. name, birthyear) and family information (e.g. father, mother, siblings, partners).
+* Person Class created that will store person information (e.g. name, birthyear) and family information (e.g. father, mother, siblings, partners).

   Later, information relating each person to the “Core Person” the tree is built off of (e.g. in core family line, generation level vs. Core Person) and picture placement on       image (e.g. pic x position, pic width) will be modified as well.